 Visual and Performing Arts

-The visual and performing arts, also known as 'the arts', are part of the liberal arts.
-Including areas like theater, music, studio art and graphic design, the visual and performing arts is a field of study for those who wish to make a career out of their creativity.
-Read on to find out more about this area.
+Visual and performing arts are part of the liberal arts.
+Including areas like theater, music, studio art and graphic design, this field is for those who wish to make a career out of their creativity.
+Learn more about visual and performing arts below.

 Inside the Visual and Performing Arts

-There's a range of vocational opportunities for those with training and aptitude in the visual and performing arts.
-The U.S. Bureau of Labor Statistics (BLS) reports, for example, that graphic designers today usually not only need familiarity with the technology and techniques of graphic design, but also a bachelor's degree or better in graphic design or fine arts (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that graphic designers today usually need familiarity with the technology and techniques of graphic design.
+They also a bachelor's degree or better in graphic design or fine arts (www.bls.gov).

 - Performing Arts Degrees by Level